mastering-genkit/mastering-genkit-go/src/chapters/15-client-integration.md

 export FIRESTORE_EMULATOR_HOST="127.0.0.1:8080"
 ```

 According to the Firebase documentation (<https://firebase.google.com/docs/emulator-suite/connect_firestore#admin_sdks>), the Firebase Admin SDKs automatically connect to the Cloud Firestore emulator when this environment variable is set.
-This allows your Genkit server to seamlessly use the Firestore emulator instead of a production database.
+This allows your Genkit server to use the Firestore emulator instead of a production database.

 ### Starting the Genkit Go API Server